Updated: May 19

-In conjunction with last month's book review, I'm releasing the story I wrote for the collection, and as the title says, this isn't fiction.
+In conjunction with the book review from August 2022, I'm releasing the story I wrote for the collection.
+This story is not fiction.

 There is nothing quite so invigorating as sitting in a chair by lamplight waiting for your toddler to take care of business at almost midnight.
 At least, my son seems to think so.
 Weariness drags at every muscle, and some I never even knew existed until I had kids.